01732 458799

 The line shows where the UK needs to be to achieve net zero.
 This amount of 50kwh is nearly 3 times less than our current rate.

-The positive news is we can see retrofit at work.
-The retrofit trials have seen performance drop below the sought after 50kwh.
-EnerPHit, the gold standard of retrofit, see performance at 25kwh.
+The positive news is we can see retrofitting at work.
+The trials have seen performance drop below the sought after 50kwh.
+EnerPHit, the gold standard of retrofit, shows performance at 25kwh.

-Given the aims of the government, it’s necessary that retrofit work is carried out both effectively and quickly!
+Given the aims of the government, the process must be carried out both effectively and quickly!

 RETROFIT PROJECTS